hamidgholami/accp-cheatsheet/README.md

 - It stores the **information** that defines an **EC2 instance** such as the template for the *root volume*, *launch permissions* and *block device mappings*.
 - A Golden AMI can create an exact copy of a resource in another region.

-### Five design principles for performance efficiency in the cloud
-1. Democratize advanced technologies
-2. Go global in minutes
-3. Use serverless architectures
-4. Experiment more often
-5. Mechanical sympathy

-### Five design principles for cost optimization in the cloud
-1. Adopt a consumption model
-2. Measure overall efficiency
-3. Stop spending money on data center operations
-4. Analyze and attribute expenditure
-5. Use managed services to reduce cost of ownership

-### Five design principles for reliability in the cloud
-1. Test recovery procedures
-2. Automatically recover from failure
-3. Scale horizontally to increase aggregate system availability
-4. Stop guessing capacity
-5. Manage change in automation

-### Six design principles for security in the cloud
-1. Implement a strong identity foundation
-2. Enable traceability
-3. Apply security at all layers
-4. Automate security best practices
-5. Protect data in transit and at rest
-6. Prepare for security events

-### Six pillars of the AWS Well-Architected Framework
-1. Operational excellence
-2. Security
-3. Reliability
-4. Performance Efficiency
-5. Cost Optimization
-6. Sustainability

-### Six perspectives of the AWS Cloud Adoption Framework
-1. Business
-2. People
-3. Governance
-4. Platform
-5. Security
-6. Operations

-### Four cloud transformation phases of the AWS Cloud Adoption Framework
-1. Align
-2. Envision
-3. Launch
-4. Scale

 ### Amazon S3 Transfer Acceleration
 - It enables fast, easy, and secure **transfers** of files **over long distances** between your client and your Amazon S3 bucket.